billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 I don't blame you for thinking so.
 I felt the same way when I wrote it.
 It sounds like a self-help guru's slogan.

 So be it.
-"Your intention determines your outcome" is the key to victory, though, an
+"Your intention determines your outcome" is the key to victory, though.
+It is 100% guaranteed to work every time it's tried.

+The problem is, most of us have the wrong intention in all of our grassroots efforts.
+We pursue the right end but always for the wrong reasons.

+### The Only Perfect Intention Has Never Changed

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMzc0NDYxMF19
+eyJoaXN0b3J5IjpbLTQ0MTAwMTc3N119
 -->